RyanKing77/powerShell-Docs.pl-pl/developer/cmdlet/stopprocesssample04-sample.md

                                             "The process \"{0}\" is a critical process and should not be stopped.
 Are you sure you wish to stop the process?", processName);
                // It is possible that the ProcessRecord method is called
-               // multiple times when objects are recieved as inputs from
+               // multiple times when objects are received as inputs from
                // the pipeline.
 So to retain YesToAll and NoToAll input that
-               // the user may enter across mutilple calls to this function,
+               // the user may enter across multiple calls to this function,
                // they are stored as private members of the cmdlet. if (!ShouldContinue(message, "Warning!",
                             ref yesToAll, ref noToAll))